microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge06.md

 - **Trigger and monitor pipeline run to anonymize the uploaded test FHIR patient data**
     - **[Trigger pipeline run](https://github.com/microsoft/Tools-for-Health-Data-Anonymization/blob/master/docs/FHIR-anonymization.md#trigger-and-monitor-pipeline-run-from-powershell)** to de-ID test FHIR patient data.
 - **Validate FHIR data export and anonymization**
-    - Compare pre de-identified data in the 'source' container  and post de-identified data in the 'destination' container of the Storage Account(s).
+    - Compare pre de-identified data in the 'source' container  and post de-identified data in the 'destination' container in the Storage Account(s).

 ## Success Criteria
 - You have successfully configure and deploy the FHIR anonyization tool.